SOC Threat Intelligence

 - Innumerable security alerts, mostly false positives, and too little time to respond

 - Reactive approaches that execute after the occurrence of the incident

 Effective threat intelligence can significantly minimize pressure on incident responders or Computer Security Incident Response Team (CSIRT).
 Having reliable threat intelligence software can:

 - Automatically identify and eliminate false positives or pesky alerts,

 - Gather and compare information from external and internal data sources to discover threat

 Cyber Threat Intelligence in a Security Operations Center (SOC)

 The good news is that cyber threat intelligence platforms are offering reliable tools to provide an antidote to these problems.
-Using this platform, users can:
+Using such a platform, users can: